GauteRSamuelsen/Markdown/UserGuide.md

 ## Some common troubleshooting tips

 - If the character is not moving in the scene when it should, try increasing movement speed.
+- Idle animations can be tricky, if they play poorly try making an idle field which tracks the parts of the body actually moving during the idle.
+For example the head and or tail might move more than the feet during an idle.
+Highlighting the "poses" using the tag system might help, but can also produce jittery/unatural looking motion.
+- If the "add an animation" button in the motion field editor does not work and crashes the engine: Double check that there are valid skeletons on all imported animations, for all characters.
+Hopefully only the latest imports have failed.
+Retargeting/re-importing fixes it.

 ## Terminology